AndrewNolte/vscode-system-verilog/CONFIG.md

 - `verilog.index.enableSymlinks`: boolean = true

-    Enable creating file symlinks in .sv_cache/files for the -y flag that most tools have
+    Enable creating file symlinks in .sv_cache/files for the -y flag that most tools have.
+Created in a per-workspace exteneral directory that vscode provides

 - `verilog.ctags.path`: path